Tektronix TDS694C 4x10 GS/s Digital Scope

 Probemaster Series 8000 DMM Probes

-Many of the gizmos I build myself have switching power supplies built in, usually based on the National Semiconductor (now TI) LM259x 150 kHz Simple Switchers.
+Many of the prototype gizmos I build myself have switching power supplies built in, usually based on the National Semiconductor (now TI) LM259x 150 kHz Simple Switchers.
 They aren't the very most efficient things you'll find, but they work painlessly and don't produce much in the way of EMI on account of their slow switching edges, especially with toroidal inductors.
 I tend to power them from random laptop bricks, so I don't need as many lab power supplies as I used to.
+(In real instrument designs I usually use sync buck regulators running at about 2 MHz from a 24-V wall wart.)

 Power Designs TP343A